PERFORMING ARTS

 Sheilah Winn Shakespeare

-Iona College has been entering the Hawke’s Bay Regional Festival of the Shakespeare Globe Centre New Zealand since 2013.
 The festival gives young people a springboard to show their talent and bring new approaches to Shakespeare; it encourages students to explore the richness of language, have fun with figures of speech, delve into literature and develop the expression of their creative art.

-Dance NZ Made
+Dance NZ Made Champions

 Dance NZ Made is an interschool competition run throughout the country which celebrates the strength, diversity and passion of dance in NZ.
-In August 2023, Iona dancers competed in the regional finals held at Toitoi – Hawke’s Bay Arts and Events Centre.
+In August 2023, Iona dancers competed in the regional finals held at Toitoi, with multiple entries across all age groups and categories.
+The girls delivered incredible performances with creative flair, technical ability and professionalism, scooping numerous awards, including the Overall Hawke's Bay Championship Award in the Duo/Trio and placed second in the Overall Hawke's Bay Teams Award.

 The only 'Excellence in Choreography Award' went to Grace Pritchard for her Open Jazz Choreography, a huge accomplishment with a 10/10 awarded from both judges.